 Prepare a storage bed for the tulip bulbs, as this will keep them separated and support them until they can be planted the following fall.
 Fill a large plastic container or a shallow box with sand or peat moss.
 Gently push the tulip bulbs three-quarters of the way into the matter ensuring that they are not touching each other.
 Place the filled storage bed in an area that receives little or no sunlight and has an average temperature of 60 to 66 degrees Fahrenheit.
 The filled storage bed can be placed in a refrigerator or in a covered space outdoors to maintain the low temperature.
 If keeping a storage bed in the refrigerator, make sure it's separate from other fruits or vegetables.

 The tulip bulbs will need to checked and maintained at regular intervals during their time in the storage bed.
 Remove any diseased or rotten bulbs and scoop out and discard the sand matter that they grew in.
 This will help to reduce the likelihood of any disease spreading and cut down on rot considerably.

-The new tulip bulbs can be planted in soil during the fall before there is any ground frost as this produce a full bloom the following spring.
+The new tulip bulbs can be planted in the soil during the fall before there is any ground frost as this produces a full bloom the following spring.
 Ensure that the site will receive plenty of sun and mix the soil with compost as this will enrich the tulip plants with essential nutrients.
-Once the tulip bulbs have been planted they will need to be watered regularly until the ground temperature drops and the tulips go into dormancy for the winter season.
+Once the tulip bulbs have been planted, they will need to be watered regularly until the ground temperature drops and the tulips go into dormancy for the winter season.